-A number of housing options are available, including same-gender and coed floors.
+A number of housing options are available, including same-gender and coed (21 & over only) floors.
 Each living area of the residence hall has a study lounge, a TV lounge and a kitchenette.
 Other amenities include a Macintosh and IBM computer lab, laundry facilities and vending services, along with 24-hour security coverage.